 The 30 levels in Pixelsphere feature bouncing balls, weightless orbs, and other physical systems which trigger tones & melodies.
 Some systems must be played in a precise order to decrypt hidden messages.
 I work in a variety of styles like ambient/new age, progressive trance, house, orchestral/movie music, and chiptunes.

-Music & assets licensing available, and commissioned music starting at $500
+Music & assets licensing available, music on commission

 Donate to support The Cynic Project.
 I am currently collecting for purchase of FL Studio, Spectrasonics Keyscape, and Spectrasonics Omnisphere 2, as well as a new computer and audio interface.